sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-or-uninstall-language-packs-subscription.md

     - `/IAcceptTheLicenseTerms` (This parameter signifies that you have read, understand, and agree to the license terms of language pack for SharePoint and Project Server Subscription edition).

-3. Once language pack for SharePoint and Project Server Subscription Edition setup has completed, reboot your computer.
+3. Once the language pack for SharePoint and Project Server Subscription Edition setup has completed, reboot your computer.

 4. Run **Install-SPHelpCollection -All**.